JordanRuetz/UofTEats/iteration-01.review.md

  > * Feel free to refer/link to process artifact(s).

-The RGP assignment's difficulty did not match our course expectation well
+The RGP assignment's level of difficulty did not match our course expectation well
  * Sticking to our own idea instead of trying to do a partner project would have saved us a lot of time

 Timing with communicating with outside sources.